biicode/docs/start/c++challenge.rst

 	    iostream
 	    fstream
 	  Explicit
-	    your_user_name/challenge/systemsolver.h
+	    *your_user_name*/challenge/systemsolver.h
 	  Implicit
-	    your_user_name/challenge/test1.cpp
+	    *your_user_name*/challenge/test1.cpp
-	    your_user_name/challenge/systemsolver.cpp
+	    *your_user_name*/challenge/systemsolver.cpp

 Find and retrieve dependencies
 ------------------------------

-Now that we know that our hive has some missing dependencies, we'll show you how easilly biicode helps you to automatically retrieve all of them.
+Now that we know that our hive has some missing dependencies, we'll show you how easily biicode helps you to automatically retrieve all of them.
 You only need to write the ``bii find`` command.
 You'll be asked to provide your biicode password, and the client will find and retrieve from our servers any missing dependencies:

 .. code-block:: bash
 	:emphasize-lines: 23,24,25,26,27,28

 	$ bii find
 	Finding missing dependencies in server
-	Password for your_user_name:
+	Password for *your_user_name*:
 	Looking for eigen/eigen...
 	  >> Block candidate: eigen/eigen(eigen/master)
 	  >> Version eigen/eigen(eigen/master): 0 (STABLE) valid due your policy!